DCRG-Bristol/PANG_model/README.md

 # PANG_model
 ## Aeroelastic modelling tool with 'Polynomial Approximated Nonlinear Geometry' (PANG)

 The current version includes the essential functionalities to build a model and call the aeroelastic systems.
+Two example cases are provided:
+`example1`: modelling a 777 like wing with user-defined problem parameters, `example12_BAFF`: shows an example with a BAFF aircraft file as an input for the problem parameters.

-Three example scripts are included:
+In each case, three example scripts are included:

 `example_build.m`: this shows the process for building a model with some example parameters and generating and saving analysis modules.

 `demo_ONERA.m`: this is an example of using the embedded aerodynamic model () to perform some analyses.

 `demoRun_extForce.m` this is an example for using the module for an external aerodynamic models, including the functionality for calling the deformed aerodyanamic meshes.

-Additional functionalities, including the auto model generation from BAFF models will be developed.
-More detailed documentation will be included and is currently in progress.

 ## Getting started